Enhancement of damping in a turbulent atomic Bose-Einstein condensate

-Finally, a noteworthy feature of our system is that, due to the oblate geometry of the sample, the turbulent flow exhibits mainly two-dimensional characteristics, whereas the mean flow of the collective modes is three-dimensional.
-This disparity could limit the use of the RANS method, which presupposes three-dimensional homogeneous isotropic turbulence.
-Previous research on classical turbulence driven by two-dimensional forcing demonstrated that enhancing the three-dimensional nature of turbulent flows can increase the eddy viscosity by suppressing the inverse energy cascade~\cite{shats2010turbulence}.
-This suggests that probing the dimensional crossover presents an exciting direction for further investigation.
+Finally, we note that the turbulent flow in our system is predominantly two-dimensional due to the oblate trap, whereas the mean flow associated with the collective modes remains three-dimensional.
+This disparity may limit the use of the standard RANS framework, which presupposes three-dimensional homogeneous isotropic turbulence.
+Studies of classical turbulence driven by two-dimensional forcing have shown that introducing stronger three-dimensionality can increase the eddy viscosity by suppressing the inverse energy cascade~\cite{shats2010turbulence}.
+Mapping how the effective turbulent viscosity evolves across the 2D-3D crossover therefore represents a promising avenue for future work.

-In summary, we have observed an enhancement in the damping of collective oscillations of BECs in the presence of turbulence.
-Investigating the viscous effects induced by turbulence through its coupling to collective excitations provides a novel framework for understanding the energy-transfer mechanisms and the hydrodynamic properties of superfluid turbulence.
-This work can extend to various collective excitation modes, particularly including a persistent monopole mode observed in spherically symmetric three-dimensional BECs \cite{lobser2015observation}.
+In summary, by continuously driving spin dynamics to maintain a steady turbulent state, we have observed an enhancement of damping in the collective oscillations of a turbulent BEC.
+Viewing this excess through the lens of an effective turbulent viscosity provides a new framework for probing energy-transfer pathways and hydrodynamic properties in superfluid turbulence.
+This work can extend to other collective excitation modes, particularly including a persistent monopole (breathing) mode available in spherically symmetric BECs~\cite{lobser2015observation}.

 \onecolumngrid